-Afterward, head to Silicon Valley to explore the tech campus.
+Afterwards, head to Silicon Valley to explore the tech campus.

 One day in Carmel may not be enough to explore everything, so you might want to extend your trip for a weekend.
 There are a variety of activities in Carmel, so a day trip here will depend on your personal preferences.
 Usually, you’ll plan to participate in three to four activities and one meal at a local restaurant.
-If you’re traveling with a dog, you might even want to go for a hike in the nearby Point Lobos State Natural Reserve.
+If you’re travelling with a dog, you might even want to go for a hike in the nearby Point Lobos State Natural Reserve.

-If you’re traveling by car, you’ll need to bring comfortable clothes for driving in a convertible.
+If you’re travelling by car, you’ll need to bring comfortable clothes for driving in a convertible.
 Make sure to pack plenty of water, as the 17-mile drive through the bay is not the easiest to navigate.
 Also, don’t forget your camera, as the view along the coast is gorgeous.
 Once you’re there, you can also check out the Carmel Aquarium and Old Fisherman’s Wharf.

 Muir Woods National Monument

 One of the most popular destinations on the Pacific Coast is Muir Woods National Monument.
 The park is located just over an hour from San Francisco and is often very crowded during the summer.